donnay/perpetual-sparrow/src/pages/portfolio/index.md

 ---
 title: Portfolio
-subtitle: This is an optional subtitle for the portfolio page.
+subtitle: We have been privledged to work on the projects below.
 layout_style: mosaic
 template: portfolio
 ---